Please wait. Due to its content this page might take a while to load...

 - send mouse and touch input events from an attached Client to Widget Designer

-Widget Designer is another coolux software product.
+Widget Designer is another software product from Christie Digital Systems Germany.
 One of the main purposes of Widget Designer is to enable users who do not have any programming skills, to create their own custom applications or interfaces.
 Widget Designer provides a graphical user interface and runtime environment.
 You can create user-controls such as faders, buttons, labels and many more and instantly use them.
 The PRO version allows to program visually with so called nodes.
 By simply connecting those visual control components you may create a dedicated interaction logic.
 In addition WD has a built-in script language allowing you to create customized routines of commands.
 For example, a command can be assigned to a button click.
 Currently there are over 1000 commands that control specific features of Pandoras Box, Widget Designer or other 3rd party products and protocols.
 There are topics explaining how to use commands and containing the entire command list.

 If you like to execute commands at a defined time within the timeline you can simply add the Widget Designer Device to the Device Tree tab and then program keys directly into the timeline, just as you would add keys for a Video Layer's position for example.
 If you are not familiar with the timeline and key programming, please read the topic "Sequence".